doscoy/libbmp24/README.md

 # libbmp24

-##DESCRIPTION
+#DESCRIPTION
-SIMPLE and TINY bitmap image library.
-This lib is one header file only.
+libbmp24 is SIMPLE and TINY bitmap image C++ library.
+This library is composed of ONE header file, so it is very portable program.
+Windows, Mac, UNIX, and more platform can use libbmp24.

+# SUPPORT FORMAT
-But 24bit bitmap (true color) only.
+24bit bitmap only.
+8bit, 16bit color pallet format is not support.

 ##SAMPLES